thegetty/quire-docs/content/about/faq.md

 If you would like to be put in touch with one of our freelancers, please email [quire@getty.edu](mailto:quire@getty.edu) and put FREELANCE HELP in the subject line.

-## Will the Getty host my Quire project?
+## Will the Getty host my project?

 While we are always happy to show off our community's work on our [Community Showcase](/community/community-showcase/), we do not host Quire projects.
 Quire projects are designed to be hosted on virtually any web server, either one your institution already runs or a new server from the hosting service of your choice.
 Here are some of our recommendations: